Table of Contents

 #86 Revisit your New Year’s resolutions

 Have you stuck with the resolutions you made on January 1st?
-If not, now is the perfect time to get back on the train—or re-evaluate if they’re still resolutions you want to keep up.
+If not, now is the perfect time to get back on the train—or re-evaluate if there are still resolutions you want to keep up.

 #87 Fill out your planner

-It can be super easy to get caught up in the whirlwind of life and not write things down.
-The next time you want to be productive, pull out your planner and write down everything going on.
+Getting caught up in the whirlwind of life and not writing things down can be super easy.
+The next time you want to be productive, pull out your planner and write down everything that is going on.
 This can help your mind feel clearer and more prepared for the coming days.

 #88 Try a new hiking trail